ImmoMakelaarVergelijker

 The future of mortgage interest deduction

 Mortgage interest deduction in Belgium is subject to political change.
-Flanders has abolished it; Wallonia and Brussels still maintain it - for now.
-Debates in parliament about simplification or further abolition arise regularly.
+Flanders abolished regional deduction in 2020; Wallonia and Brussels still maintain theirs - for now.
+The federal government's 2025 reform abolishing deductions on investment property loans shows that further tightening at both federal and regional level is possible.

 Summary: how does mortgage interest deduction work?